Understanding Anomalous Magnetothermal Transport via Disentangling Shear and Compression Phonons

 where $\hat{j}_i^{\Gamma_a}$ is the energy current operator with specific strain mode $\Gamma_a$ and $H_S$ is the Hamiltonian of the system of interest.
 The full Hamiltonian is written as $H = H_S + H_B + H_I$, treating $H_I$ perturbatively.
 In our setup, the phonon environment is considered in the thermodynamic limit under a global temperature gradient.
-As the focus of this work is on the heat transport of the spin system, we treat the phonons as an effective thermal drive and handle the spin-phonon coupling perturbatively.
+We treat the phonons as an effective thermal drive and handle the spin-phonon coupling perturbatively.
 The phonon modes coupled to the spin at site $i$ are described by an effective local thermal distribution with a site-dependent temperature $T_{B,i}$.
-This local-equilibrium description is introduced as an approximate framework for deriving the spin heat current.
+This local-equilibrium description is introduced as an approximate framework for deriving the heat current.
 We further neglect spatial correlations between bath operators on different sites, as oscillating phase factors typically suppress non-local bosonic correlators.
 Consequently, we calculate the heat current on each site $\langle \hat{j}_i^{\Gamma_a} \rangle$ for the nonequilibrium steady state using the following unperturbed density matrix,

-where $\rho_{0,S}(T_S) = \sum_{m} Z_S^{-1} e^{-E_m/k_BT_S}\vert m \rangle \langle m \vert$ is the decoupled density matrix of the spin system at temperature $T_{0}^S$, $\rho_{0,B} (T_{B,i})$ denotes the phonon bath density matrix with local equilibrium temperature $T_{B,i}$, and $\vert m\rangle$ denotes the eigenstate of the spin system with eigenvalues of $E_m$.
+where $\rho_{0,S}(T_S) = \sum_{m} Z_S^{-1} e^{-E_m/k_BT_S}\vert m \rangle \langle m \vert$ is the decoupled density matrix of the spin system at temperature $T_S$, $\rho_{0,B} (T_{B,i})$ denotes the phonon bath density matrix with local equilibrium temperature $T_{B,i}$, and $\vert m\rangle$ denotes the eigenstate of the spin system with eigenvalues of $E_m$.

 Using linear response theory, we calculate the steady-state heat current at local site $i$ with a small temperature difference between the spin system and the local equilibrium phonon bath.
 To linear order in the temperature difference, $\delta T_i = T_{B,i} - T_{S}$, the current is expressed via the Kubo formula,